ijoseph/Thesis/README.md

-# UC Berkeley PhD thesis
+# UC Berkeley PhD Dissertation

 [Here it is.](output/thesis.pdf)